davidmoseler/posterr/README.md

 The essential aspect of the implementation of the query interface is the commutative composability of the operations, which is achieved by the query having methods that return another query with the exact same interface.

-Feed is a query that represents the posts feed.
+PostFeed is a query that represents the posts feed.
 This is the interface:

 ```
     def original; end; => feed